go-goyave/goyave/docs_src/src/guide/basics/validation.md

 ---

-Placeholders are implemented in the `http/requests/placeholders.go`.
-To register a custom placeholder, use the `validation.SetPlaceholder()` function, preferably in the `init()` function of your `placeholders.go` file.
+Placeholders are implemented in the `http/validation/placeholder.go`.
+To register a custom placeholder, use the `validation.SetPlaceholder()` function, preferably in the `init()` function of your `placeholder.go` file.

 #### validation.SetPlaceholder